ssm-econ/ssm-econ.github.io/_posts/2024-03-17-matrix-algebra.md

 Multiplying with sequence of Orthogonal and Diagonal matrices would amount to stretching and rotating matrices.

-4. *Matrix Algebra generalizes all linear operators*
+4.*Matrix Algebra generalizes all linear operators*

 Consider the vector space (fancy way of saying the set) of all polynomials of degree $\le 5$.